Eyesonjune18/SMIS/README.md

 Then, once you write your code in a .txt file, you can assemble it into a .bin file by typing "./smisasm \<your asm file.txt\> \<target output file.bin\>".
 This should work in most Linux distributions that use Bash.

+The assembled code can be run through the emulator using "./smisem \<your executable.bin\>".

 If you want to disassemble a file, use "./smisdis \<your executable.bin\> \<target output file.txt\>".